UX Design Principles That Will Have Your Users Smiling

 Number 4: Don’t Make Users Think

-As Steve Krug pointed out in his book, “Don’t Make Me Think, “As a user, I should never have to devote a millisecond of thought to whether things are clickable or not.”
+Information architect and user experience professional Steve Krug states in his book, Don’t Make Me Think, “As a user, I should never have to devote a millisecond of thought to whether things are clickable or not.”

 Number 5: Points, Lines, and Planes – Understand Visual Grammar